Rusola/myNodeJ/README.md

 # myNodeJ
-This repo is for node.m
+This repo is for node